alanng10/Country/Docue/a.md

 Arca word has 1 meaning.

-The meaning is glob alpha park.
+The meaning is glob entire park.

 Arca word has 1 meaning.

-The meaning is glob alpha class.
+The meaning is glob entire class.

 Arca word has 1 meaning.